-People can nominate places of interest each year whereby the National Trust will add it to this list based on a number of factors.
+People can nominate places of interest each year whereby the National Trust will add them to this list based on several factors.

 What Can You Do During Historic Preservation Month?

-There are many activities and events that are held over the entire country.
-So, why not get involved in the month of May and see what you can do to protect America’s past for the future?
+Some many activities and events are held throughout the entire country.
+So, why not get involved in May and see what you can do to protect America’s past for the future?

-Not only will you be doing your bit and helping protect something that is important to you, but also you will be helping others keep their memories alive by protecting these places.
+Not only will you be doing your bit and helping protect something important to you, but also you will be helping others keep their memories alive by protecting these places.